|

 What are some dog-friendly activities near Crater Lake?

-There’s no need to leave your furry friend behind while exploring the beauty of Crater Lake!
-Leashed pets are welcome to join you on the Godfrey Glen Trail, Lady of the Woods Trail, and the paved promenade at Rim Village where you can enjoy a view of the lake together.
-Additionally, you can hike with your four-legged pal along Grayback Drive and the famous Pacific Crest Trail.
+No need to leave your pup behind!
+Leashed pets can join you on the Godfrey Glen Trail, Lady of the Woods Trail, and the paved promenade at Rim Village.
+You can also stroll Grayback Drive or take on a section of the Pacific Crest Trail with your furry sidekick.

 Could you recommend pet-friendly accommodations around Crater Lake?